GLP-1s, Weight Loss, and the Question That Actually Matters

 The CULTure of CrossFit

-The CULTure of CrossFitBy: Ryan Parker
+The CULTure of CrossFitby: Ryan Parker

 Is CrossFit a cult?
 Probably not…but that doesn’t mean that we don’t look pretty damned different to those on the outside looking in...
 We speak our own language using acronyms like AMRAP and EMOM… We choose to tackle the hardest part of our day before the sun is up… We embrace discomfort, struggle and pain in a world of convenience… And we keep trying to convince our friends to “just come try one class.”